TJBachorz/ABC-Data-Logger-FE/README.md

 ## Features

 Create a unique user profile and add cases/clients to your account.
-If you are logging for an established client, the home screen will populate with a log of that child/client's past incidents, ordered from newest to oldest.
+If you are logging data for an established client, the home screen will populate with a log of that child/client's past incidents, ordered from most recent to oldest.

    # Log-in and Browse Incident History:
    <img src="https://media1.giphy.com/media/5Imt9DlRz1vnJTM8P0/giphy.gif" width="368" height ="783" />

-Then, from the convenience of the home screen, log a new incident.
-Incident logging takes you through a series of downdown menus where you can select the following:
+Then, from the convenience of the home screen select the bottom blue button to begin logging a new incident.
+Incident logging takes you through a series of drop-down menus where you will select the following:

-A: Antecedent -- The cause of, or what led up to the client/child's behaviors.
+* A: Antecedent -- The cause of, or what led up to the client/child's behavior.
-B: Behavior -- What the did, Ex: Screaming, crying, property descruction, hitting.
+* B: Behavior -- What the child did, Ex: Screaming, crying, property descruction, hitting.
-C: Consequence -- What the parent/caretaker/professional did to quell the behavior.
+* C: Consequence -- What the parent/caretaker/professional did to quell the behavior.
-Date & time of the incident.
+* And finally, logging the date & time of the incident.

-The new incident will then immediately render on the history logs.
+The new incident will then immediately populate on the incident history logs.

    # Logging a New Incident:
    <img src="https://media4.giphy.com/media/50yS5tKNpF21zU4tsF/giphy.gif" width="368" height ="783" />

-With an established client, the ABC Data Logger can compile incident data logs into useful graphs that make for convenience data analysis.
-Currently behaviorial frequency can be viewed on a month-by-month basis, with more graph detailing duration and frequency and different scales currently in development.
+With an established client, the ABC Data Logger can compile incident data logs into useful graphs that make for convenient data analysis.
+Currently, behaviorial frequency can be viewed by month, with more graphs detailing duration and frequency currently in development.

    # Utilizing Graphs and Data:
    <img src="https://media2.giphy.com/media/bPGbOdVYbMimjv1VWU/giphy.gif" width="368" height ="783" />